 What to pack, what to bring, what not to bring.

 Every blog out there will rightfully tell you to pack as lightly as possible, and I whole-heartedly agree.
 However, back when a certain pandemic hit, I had just spent loads of money for long-distance hiking gear to be perfectly equipped for the John-Muir-Trail (s. here) and 4 years later I still haven’t taken it out properly.
-So I loaded up my big-ass Osprey with the bare essentials, some luxury items and the bear essentials – Yass bitches, I am bringing my Bearvault BV500©.
+So I loaded up my big-ass Osprey© with the bare essentials, some luxury items and the bear essentials – Yass bitches, I brought my Bearvault BV500©.
 It is quite bulky and takes up a lot of space in my backpack and I had to get used to fit all other items around.
 It turned out to be blessing in disguise though – but more about that later.
-I added some heavy items such as a solar-powered power bank (works great), my Garmin inReach which in the end I forgot to try out, a mosquito net which I had forgotten existed at all and found in my backpack and day three, 2 waterproof Osprey© bags.
+I added some heavy items such as a solar-powered power bank (works great), my Garmin inReach which in the end I forgot to try out, a mosquito net which I had forgotten existed at all and found in a remote corner in my backpack on day three, and 2 waterproof Osprey© bags.
 All in all, my backpack must have weighed around 12 kg, plus water.
-I brought my iPad and the external keypad, my notebook and fountain pen so I could do some writing, two books which I would say is the perfect amount, more clothes than necessary, and two pair of shoes besides my hiking boots: open sandals/flip flops and my Crocs© sneakers – the latter were a real blessing, and worth bringing.
+I brought my iPad and the external keypad, my notebook and fountain pen so I could do some writing.
+I brought two books, more clothes than necessary, and two pair of shoes besides my hiking boots: open sandals/flip flops and my Crocs© sneakers – the latter were a real blessing, and worth bringing.
+I would bring both again for any hike.
 Mental digital note for the future.
 Yes, the backpack was heavy.
-Most people hike the trail with 5-6 kg, those who do (wild) camping with up to 10 kg.
-I was worried, since I have constant back and neck pain.
-On the JMT, which I will do one day, and if it is the last thing I do, I will have much more weight to carry, so why not start practicing now.
+Most people carry around 5-6 kg, those who do (wild) camping up to 10 kg.
+On the JMT, which I will do one day, and if it is the last thing I do, I will have much more weight to carry, so why not start practicing now and see how bad my back’s gonna hurt.
 And it was fine, honestly.
 Of course, it gets heavy after a day of hiking.
 Everything feels heavy after a day of hiking.
-But shoutout to my Osprey Women’s Aura AG 65 Trekkingrucksack, Challenger Blue, 65 l, M – they’re not paying me for this, but they should – because it sits perfectly on the hips, it spreads the weight evenly between hips and shoulders so that the latter get a breather.
-Since they are not paying me for this, I also have to say that getting the Osprey Women’s Aura AG 65 Trekkingrucksack, Challenger Blue, 65 l, M on and off is a pain in the arse.
+Shoutout to my Osprey Women’s Aura AG 65 Trekkingrucksack, 65 l, M – they’re not paying me for this, even though they should – because it sits perfectly on the hips, it spreads the weight evenly between hips and shoulders so that the latter are less impacted.
+And the colour, “challenger blue” is just the prettiest.
+I also like the many different compartments, ample space to put bottles outside, big enough zipper pockets on the front hip belt that fit my phone, too, and the extra two-compartment-bag to put on top.
+Since they are not paying me for this, I feel free to say that despite its many benefits, putting the Osprey Women’s Aura AG 65 Trekkingrucksack, 65 l, M on and off is a massive pain in the arse and you look very slapstick-y if you do.
 Needless to say, as soon as I figured out how to balance it when squatting down, it stayed on whenever I needed to pee.
 One of the most hotly debated topics among female hikers, as I learned.
 There is plenty of accommodation en route so I did not bring any camping gear.
-I booked everything in advance but many fellow hikers did it the day before or even on the day.
-Both worked fine, since it was off-season.
-Sometimes I lucked out on the price as an early booker, sometimes they did with last-minute offers.
-Whichever you prefer, depending on how spontaneous or anxious you are, that’s the way to go.
+I booked everything in advance, many fellow hikers looked for rooms the day before or even on the day.
+Both worked fine, since it was off-season (November).
+Mostly surfer dudes out there or retired elder couples who stay in their vans or private houses.
+Sometimes I got the early booker discount, sometimes the others saved on last-minute offers.
+Whichever you prefer, depending on how spontaneous or anxious you are and how set on your itinerary, that’s the way to go.
 Booking.com is the best address, honestly, as long as you look on the map and don’t rely on the immediate search results.
 The hostels are surprisingly amazing, mostly.
 I did not expect that.
 Had I known beforehand, I would have booked more hostels and less private accommodation.
 I usually love and prefer my personal space, but I felt lonely sometimes whenever I had my secluded place.

 Anyway, here are the items I found to be essential and would bring again: